Military call sign: United States military

-The United States Navy, United States Marine Corps, and United States Coast Guard use a mixture of tactical call signs and international call signs, with ships beginning with the letter N. For example, the carrier USS John F. Kennedy had the call sign NJFK for unclassified and navigation communications with other vessels, but uses tactical call signs that vary with its mission.
+The United States Navy, United States Marine Corps, and United States Coast Guard use a mixture of tactical call signs and international call signs, with ships beginning with the letter N. For example, the carrier had the call sign NJFK for unclassified and navigation communications with other vessels, however most ships had randomly assigned letters. had the international call sign NBVW, but used the tactical call sign of "Bodyguard" while escorting (NUSA - "Courage") during the Six-Day War in 1967.
+Navy and Coast Guard vessels typically display their international call sign using maritime signal flags from their inboard port signal halyard when entering or leaving port to make it easier for other ships to communicate and make passing arrangements with them.

+An example of the use of tactical call signs is demonstrated by the ship to ship communication in the 2020 film Greyhound, in which Tom Hank's ship, the fictional USS Keeling, uses the tactical call sign of "Greyhound", with her task force consisting of the HMS James, call sign "Harry"; ORP Viktor, call sign "Eagle"; and HMCS Dodge, call sign "Dicky".

 Navy and Marine Corps aircraft will typically use a stateside naming convention based on the aircraft tail code, identifying the squadron or air wing assigned, and a three digit number painted on the aircraft's nose known as the MODEX.
 Examples might be "November Lima Two-Zero-One" or "Navy November Lima Two-Zero-One."
 Another option would be to use a unit callsign from the publication known as JANAP 119, such as "Old Nick Two-Zero-One."
 A Marine Corps aircraft might use a call sign like "Marine Delta November One-Zero-Two" or "Shamrock One-Zero-Two."
 Other tactical call signs may be employed as mission necessities dictate.

 Coast Guard aircraft callsigns are almost always the word "Coast Guard" and the 4-digit aircraft number, e.g., "Coast Guard Six-Five-Seven-Niner," although other call signs may be used for special operations such as counter-narcotics interdiction.

 In tactical situations, the Marine Corps utilizes call signs naming conventions similar to the Army's.

 In May 2019, United States Navy announced new procedures for assigning call signs to pilots in training to avoid potentially racist names.